 As long as the bacteria are shed in the faeces or urine, usually from the first week of illness until completely recovered.
 About 10% of untreated typhoid patients will be infectious for 3 months after onset of symptoms and 2 to 5% become permanent carriers.
 Fewer people with paratyphoid become carriers.

 Antibiotic treatment is available and is necessary, particularly in severe cases.
-Antibiotic treatment can reduce carriage (for example, the bacteria is still present in the bowel and the person has no symptoms by can still pass on the infection to others).
+Antibiotic treatment can reduce carriage (for example, the bacteria is still present in the bowel and the person has no symptoms but can still pass on the infection to others).
 People given antibiotics usually begin to feel better within 2 to 3 days and deaths rarely occur.
 Resistance to available antibiotics is increasing, so it remains important to take care to prevent yourself from being infected.

 Communicable Disease Control Branch (CDCB).
 A contact is any person who has been close enough to an infected person to be at risk of having acquired the infection from that person.

 - Exclude people with typhoid or paratyphoid from childcare, preschool, school and work until approval to return has been given by a doctor or the CDCB.
 This decision will be made depending on the risk of spreading the infection to others.

 - Commercial food handlers or those in childcare or health care settings cannot return to work until approval has been given by a doctor or the CDCB.

 - People with typhoid or paratyphoid should not prepare food for others until their doctor has declared they are free of the disease.